 - Society/group memberships, consultants, or office equipment (including computers) unless clearly and convincingly justified

-- Assistant/Associate Deans of Research, or their equivalents, are expected to submit
+- Assistant/Associate Deans of Research, or their equivalents, will create a college-specific,

 - Aim/goal for utilization of seed funds.

 - Methods for soliciting seed grant applications from faculty.

 - A description of the internal seed grant review process.

 - The college’s intended plan for reviewing applications, and a description of the review committees.

 - Colleges will finalize their internal compeittion with the VPR Office by September 30, 2021 to be eligible to participate in the Research Incentive Seed Grant Program.
 A college may begin to collect seed proposals once the internal process is communicated to and approved by the VPR Office.